AristidesAI/TDInput-Privacy-Policy/privacy.md

 This **face data** is used solely as live OSC control data under `/tdlidar/face/*` for visual / interactive applications.
 It is **not stored, not used for identification, and not transmitted off your local Wi-Fi network**.
 No face image, no face mesh geometry, no Face ID hash leaves the app.

+**Per Apple's TrueDepth API requirements:** TrueDepth depth maps and ARKit face-tracking data **are never shared with third parties** by TDLidar.
+Nothing collected from the TrueDepth API is sold, traded, or transmitted to any analytics provider, advertiser, server, or partner.
+The only network destinations are NDI / OSC receivers on your own local Wi-Fi network, which you choose and control yourself.

 ### Microphone (NSMicrophoneUsageDescription)

 When Audio or Transcription mode is active, the microphone feed is processed in real time for: